techidaily/site-games-able/source/_posts/guaranteeing-reliable-mouse-wheel-performance.md

  There is no need for special equipment to fix the mouse scroll wheel, nor do you need to be an avid DIYer.
 To fix a jumpy mouse scroll wheel, you only need a screwdriver to unscrew the screws holding your mouse in place.
 Besides, you may need to replace your old encoder if worn out.

  Bring out the screwdriver you have at home, or buy a new one, and move on to fixing your mouse scroll wheel.
-Check out our[review of the Wowstick electric screwdriver](https://www.makeuseof.com/wowstick-review/) if you're interested in purchasing a new one.
+Check out our [review of the Wowstick electric screwdriver](https://www.makeuseof.com/wowstick-review/) if you're interested in purchasing a new one.

  It is important to note that the instructions below are for the Razor Naga 2014 model.
 The steps to fix the jumpy scroll wheel could vary depending on the brand and model of the mouse and the type of encoders it has.